 500 Bouthillier St, Galena IL 61036

 U.S. Grant left a modest life in Galena in 1861 to rejoin the army.
 He returned home in 1865 a national hero.
 His homecoming, Aug 18, 1865, was a grand affair highlighted by the presentation of this house from the citizens of Galena to Grant and his family.
 Grant left the house when he became president in 1868 and visited occasionally.
 The home has been restored to its 1868 appearance.
-Open April–October Wednesday–Sunday 9 am–5 pm.
-Closes at 4 pm other months. $3/adults.
+Open Wednesday–Sunday 9 am–4:45 pm. $5/adult.

 Rock Island Arsenal Museum

 Rock Island Arsenal

 Building 60 (North Avenue side), Rock Island IL 61299

 Exhibits here trace the history of the arsenal, established in 1863, and show a large collection of Civil War-era small arms.
 The arsenal also was the site of the Rock Island Barracks prisoner-of-war camp (1863–1865).
 The history of the camp and its more than 12,000 prisoners is told through photographs, documents and artifacts.
 Open Tuesday-Saturday noon–4 pm.
 Free.